 # How it Works

 Scanner is designed to make log search, detection, and investigation fast and cost-effective at any scale.
-The system is simple at the core: logs stay in your S3 buckets, and Scanner builds lightweight indexes that make them instantly searchable.
+The system is simple at the core: Scanner indexes data where it lives, building lightweight indexes that make it instantly searchable.
+Logs in S3 are indexed in place.
+Data from other object stores, SaaS tools, and streams lands in an S3 collect buffer and is indexed the same way.
 Everything else builds on this foundation.

 ## Core Design Principles